+Are you on the verge of breaking down, trying to manage your child’s tantrums?
+Are you wondering whether child discipline is a real thing?
 The meaning of discipline is ‘to teach’.
 However, discipline is often confused with punishment.
 Punishment makes children suffer, not learn.
 It does not teach children self-control.
-Punishment teaches them that adults can and will control their behavior for them.
+Punishment teaches them that adults can and will control their behaviour for them.
 So let’s learn to discipline our children without the use of corporal punishment.

-Here are the five basic rules of discipline that actually work
+Here are the five golden rules of child discipline that actually work

 Discipline rule 1– Think about feelings

 Yes.
 Think about the feelings that are driving the behaviour.
 For example, sometimes younger children bang objects, scream and make a mess when they are seeking the attention of their parents.
 That’s because they want your undivided attention (yeah, you look at your smartphone while talking to your child?
 Well that’s the culprit).
 So the feeling of getting your affection may be driving their ‘naughty’ behaviour.
 Your older child or teenager may get into the habit of telling lies to you because of he/she never received acceptance from you for anything they did (check whether your answer is always a ‘no’ for their demands, or you tend to get angry for every small mistake of your child).
 Is it possible to get your child to listen to you?
 Yes.
 Positive parenting for discipline does the trick.

 Discipline rule 2– Ask questions